toeverything/OctoBase/apps/handbook/src/quick_start.md

 ## What you learn

--   How to call Stripe APIs without writing a line of code
+-   How to call JWST APIs without writing a line of code
--   How to manage third-party dependencies using the npm or yarn package manager
--   How to install the latest Stripe Node SDK v10.0.0
 -   How to send your first SDK request

 ## Initial setup